-Table 6.1.6.4.
-Laboratory test results cobbles (subgrade))
+Table 6.1.6.5.
+Laboratory test results cobbles, sandy (subgrade))

-The cobble material is, based on the grain size distribution and plasticity classified as sandy gravel with stones and little fines.
+Based on the grain size distribution and plasticity the cobble material has been classified as sandy gravel with rounded stones and little fines.

-According the AASHTO soil classification system the Cobbles falls into group A-2-4.
-The rating of the cohesive soil as subgrade is fair to good.
+According the AASHTO soil classification system the Cobbles falls into group A-2-4 and A-2-6.
+The rating of the granular soil as subgrade is fair to good.